 - Allow to cool completely before crushing

-Never skip this step and go straight to grinding.
+Never skip this step.
 Moist turmeric will paste-up your blade within 30 seconds.

 Step Two